Segismundo Casado: In public discourse

 In popular discourse of Francoist Spain, Casado was rather absent; if mentioned, he was noted as the one who mounted a pre-emptive anti-Communist strike.
 This was the thesis repeated also in academic historiography.
-In his monumental work on the Spanish Civil War, written in the 1960s, Hugh Thomas presented Casado as a man much less far-sighted than Negrín and perhaps guilty of some political naivete; however, from the narrative he still emerged as a well-intended person, even if somewhat guided by personal grievances against PCE.
-Casado's Así cayó Madrid was rather well received by critics; reviewers presented the book as defense against absurd Communist charges of surrendering the Republic “cuando el pueblo quería continuar la lucha”.
-Following his death newspapers adhered to a very matter-of-fact tone, at times again presenting him as a man who prevented a Communist coup.
-In the early 1970s historian Ricardo de la Cierva referred to him as “destacado teórico y técnico militar”.
+In his monumental work on the Spanish Civil War, written in the 1960s, Hugh Thomas presented Casado as a man much less far-sighted than Negrín and perhaps guilty of some political naïveté; however, from the narrative he still emerged as a well-intentioned person, even if somewhat guided by personal grievances against the PCE.
+Casado's Así cayó Madrid was rather well received by critics; reviewers presented the book as defense against absurd Communist charges of surrendering the Republic "when the people wanted to continue the struggle".
+Following his death Spanish newspapers adhered to a very matter-of-fact tone, at times again presenting him as a man who prevented a Communist coup.
+In the early 1970s historian Ricardo de la Cierva referred to him as a "distinguished military theorist and technician".

-Since the 1980s most scholars concluded there was no Communist coup d'état planned, which dismantled part of the rationale behind the 1939 coup.
-Instead of pointing to a coup against “Communist-dominated government”, some authors started to note a coup “against the legal government”.
-Casado's personal motivations were increasingly focused on, with emphasis on excessive ambition.
-The advent of social and digital media produced an array of opinions, from those lambasting Casado as traitor to these counting him among the heroes and great patriots, as well as other voices in-between.
+Since the 1980s most scholars have concluded that there was no Communist coup d'état planned, which dismantled part of the rationale behind the 1939 coup.
+Instead of describing Casado's coup as directed against "Communist-dominated government", some authors began to write of a coup "against the legal government".
+Authors increasingly focused on Casado's personal motivations, with an emphasis on his excessive ambition.
+The advent of social and digital media produced an array of opinions, from those lambasting Casado as traitor to these counting him among the heroes and great patriots, as well as other voices in between.
 Some historians view the coup not as an act to stop further killing, but as an avoidable error which facilitated the triumph of a Francoist dictatorship.

 Paul Preston was heavily critical of Casado; his 2016 work presented Casado as a man obsessed with his own ambition who precipitated a massive humanitarian disaster.
-In 2018 author Pedro López Ortega published a book that advanced the opposite view: Casado “represented realism and humanitarian sensitivity against folly and fanaticism of the others”.
+In 2018 author Pedro López Ortega published a book that advanced the opposite view: Casado "represented realism and humanitarian sensitivity against folly and fanaticism of the others".

-In his native town of Nava de la Asunción, until recently there was a minor street named after Casado, but it was renamed and currently in Spain there is none.
+Until recently, a minor street in Casado's native town of Nava de la Asunción was named after him.
 In 1976 José María Rodríguez Méndez wrote Ultima batalla en El Pardo, a theatrical drama centred on the 1939 coup; its protagonists were Franco and Casado.
-The work deals with the question of an individual facing great events and does not appear to take sides; it was not published until the 1990s and in the 21st century made it to stage.
-Casado featured as a protagonist in a few Spanish novels, set in the Madrid of early 1939.
-In Spanish public discourse it is at times claimed that the iconic actor known as Fernando Rey (Fernando Casado) was the son of Segismundo Casado; in fact, he was son to another Republican military official.
+The work deals with the question of an individual facing great events and does not appear to take sides; it was not published until the 1990s and was first staged in the 21st century.
+Casado features as a protagonist in a few Spanish novels set in the Madrid of early 1939.
+In Spanish public discourse it is at times claimed that the iconic actor Fernando Rey (born Fernando Casado) was the son of Segismundo Casado; in fact, he the son of another Republican military official.